Public Comment Sought for Expanded Seafood Processing Standards

 GSA’s Seafood Processing Standards are now available for public comment, the Global Aquaculture Alliance announced on May 2.
 The 60-day public comment period ends on July 1.

 The GSA Seafood Processing Standards are the first and only seafood-specific processing plants standards for both farmed and wild seafood.
 Based on the Best Aquaculture Practices (BAP) Seafood Processing Standards, the GSA Seafood Processing Standards are comprehensive in that they encompass all four pillars of responsibility — environmental responsibility, social responsibility, animal health and welfare, and food safety.

-News of the GSA Seafood Processing Standards surfaced last week at Seafood Expo Global in Brussels, Belgium, when GAA announced the establishment of GSA, an independent not-for-profit organization designed to meet marketplace and public expectations for assurances across aquaculture and fisheries.
+News of the GSA Seafood Processing Standards surfaced last week at Seafood Expo Global in Brussels, Belgium.
 Expanding the BAP Seafood Processing Plant Standards to include wild seafood is just one of the ways that GSA is trying to address gaps in fisheries certification.